 Following graduation from the United States Military Academy in 1983 and commissioning as an armor officer, Dr. Bell served with armor, cavalry, and mechanized infantry units in a variety of command and staff positions in Europe, the continental United States, and Southwest Asia.
 He commanded 1-8 Cavalry, taught history at the United States Military Academy, and served at the National War College as Dean of Faculty and Academic Programs.
 Other noteworthy military assignments include Aide de Camp to the Commanding General, 24th Infantry Division (Mechanized) during Operations Desert Shield and Desert Storm; Special Assistant to the Commanding General, U.S. Army Europe/Peace Stabilization Force;

-Futures Chief, III Corps G-3; strategist in the Directorate of Strategic Plans and Policy (J5), the Joint Staff; and Director of the Commanding General's Initiatives Group in Baghdad at Multi-National Force-Iraq and at headquarters, U.S. Central Command.
+Futures Chief, III Corps G-3; and strategist in the Directorate of Strategic Plans and Policy (J5), the Joint Staff.